STAR AIR PAPERLESS JOURNEY WITH EFBOne

 WHY STAR AIR NEEDED A NEW EFB SOLUTION

-Star Air, like many other airlines and charter companies, is always finding new ways to keep up with technology in the aviation industry and, in that context, what better, they thought, than to invest in a state-of-the-art Electronic Flight Bag system.
+Star Air, like many other airlines and charter companies, is always finding new ways to keep up with technology in the aviation industry.
+In that context, what better, they thought, than to invest in a state-of-the-art Electronic Flight Bag system.
 Something that would not only benefit the business and the operation but would generate some useful feedback.
-Star Air was also concerned to limit costs and paper is becoming a very old and costly method in today’s age.
+Star Air was also concerned about limiting costs; paper is becoming a very old and costly method today.

 Keeping up with technology and running a high standard EFB would give any airline/charter company the edge over competitors.